 To fill their trucks and improve destination density on ground routes, FedEx will take back into its own network the packages it has been pushing into the postal system for last-mile delivery.
 It also expands capacity in FedEx’s network by using existing facilities an extra day to handle what the company expects will be a doubling of small package shipments in the U.S. by 2026.

 In September of last year that FedEx Ground established a presence in the Saturday delivery market throughout the year.
 UPS responded with its own Saturday service in April of this year.
-Although it is likely to follow suit, UPS has yet to comment on when they will move to seven-days-a week delivery.
+Although it is likely to follow suit, UPS has yet to comment on when it will move to seven-days-a-week delivery.

-It is important for all shippers to determine how the new delivery option will impact on their business from both a competitive and cost perspective.
-Remember there is no such thing as free shipping regardless of what the web site says.
+It is important for all shippers to determine how the new delivery option will impact their business from both a competitive and cost perspective.
+Remember there is no such thing as free shipping regardless of what the website says.
 Someone is going to have to pay.

 Data2Logistics has a dedicated “Professional Consulting Services” team that can help you identify opportunities across all modes.
 We provide various services such as data metrics/analytics, market studies, carrier strategy/negotiation, etc. For more information, please contact Dan Leva at [email protected] or 973-222-5882.